hssomel/Bolisession/README.md

-# social-network-monorepo
+# react-native-social-app

 Codebase for a react-native social media application.
 Includes both server and client packages.
-Managed by lerna.